Sun Throne: History

 It was constructed for Fath-Ali Shah Qajar in the early 19th century and was used as the coronation throne thereafter.
-He took Tavus Khanum as one of his consorts.
-In English, her name translates to Lady Peacock.
+He took Tavus Khanum (lit.
+'Lady Peacock') as one of his consorts.
 The marriage ceremony took place on the throne, and Tavus Khanum became his favourite wife.
 Owing to her name, the throne later received the name "Peacock Throne".
 It was also theorised that parts of the plundered Mughal Peacock Throne were re-used, such as the legs or other parts; however, no conclusive proof exists.

 Not a single element on the Sun Throne features a peacock.
 The Lion and Sun was the ancient symbol of kingship in Iran.
 When the Shah would be seated on the throne, he symbolised the lion, with the sun symbol behind his back.
 The Shah himself, however, could also be seen as the sun.
-The last Shah, Mohammad Reza Pahlavi, carried the title Aryamehr (Light of the Aryans), which was another connotation for the sun.
+The last Shah, Mohammad Reza Pahlavi, carried the title Aryamehr (lit.
+'Light of the Aryans'), which was another connotation for the sun.

-Until 1980 the Sun Throne was located in the Mirror Hall of Golestan Palace.
-In 1980 it was decided to move it to the vaults of the Iranian Crown Jewels at Iran's Central Bank where it is now on display.
+Until 1980, the Sun Throne was located in the Mirror Hall of Golestan Palace.
+In 1980, it was decided to move it to the vaults of the Iranian Crown Jewels at Iran's Central Bank where it is now on display.